 This article will address everything you need to know about catalytic converters and leave you feeling like an expert.
-We will answer all of your questions and concerns about catalytic converter theft from: What is the most commonly targeted make and model? to Does my insurance cover catalytic converter theft?
+We will answer all of your questions and concerns about catalytic converter theft from: What is the most commonly targeted make and model? to Does my car insurance cover catalytic converter theft?
 We’ve got you covered.

-Catalytic Converter: Where is it located?
+Catalytic converter: Where is it located?

-Catalytic Converter: What does it do?
+Catalytic converters: What do they do?

 First, the basics.
 The catalytic converter is the integral part of every modern car.
 A vehicle’s exhaust system has a converter installed in order to lower the carbon footprint of drivers by converting harmful pollutants into safer gases, such as steam.
 It is an invaluable tool that protects the purity of the air we breathe.
 It is so important to the modern vehicle that is illegal to drive a car that doesn’t have one.

 The catalytic converter has become extremely vulnerable to theft over the past few years because of the precious materials it is made of.
 Inside of every catalytic converter, there are rare metals (palladium, rhodium and platinum) that are used as catalysts to create the chemical reaction that converts harmful gases into safer substances.
-Thieves sell the metals inside converters to scrap yards for several hundred dollars per unit.
+Thieves sell the metals inside converters to scrap metal dealers for several hundred dollars per unit.
 Why now?
-While there was already a limited global supply of these metals, the pandemic and its related supply chain disruptions have made the spiked current value of these metals, resulting in price increases.
+While there was already a limited global supply of these high value precious metals, the pandemic and its related supply chain disruptions have made the spiked current value of these metals, resulting in price increases.

 What are the authorities and lawmakers doing?